EntangledEquity/solstice/README.md

 ### Resources used so far:
 Mathematical theory of Bayesian Statistics by Sumio Watanabe

-DSLT 1. by Liam Carroll
+DSLT 1, DSLT 2 by Liam Carroll

-### Project Leads:
-- Smitali
-- Bhavi

 ### Project Members:
 - Aarit